Rahu7p/rp2040-freertos-smp-labs/docs/chapter00/development-environment.md

 ---

-This chapter guides you through the installation and verification of the development environment required for the laboratories.
+This chapter guides you through the installation and verification of the development environment required to complete the laboratories presented in this manual.

-By the end of this chapter, your computer and RP2040 board should be ready to build, program, and execute the provided Template Project.
+By the end of this chapter, your computer should be able to build, program, and execute the provided Template Project.

 ---